d3/d3-plugins/README.md

 This is a repository for sharing D3 plugins.

-Each plugin should live in a directory structure that matches its name.
-For example, a cylindrical geographic projection plugin might register itself as d3.geo.cylindrical, and live in d3/geo/cylindrical.js.
+Each plugin should live in a directory that matches its name.